Java 10: Testing the new release

 Local-Variable Type Inference

-Java 10 includes a bunch of new features, but for most of us the most apparent feature is JEP 286: Local-Variable Type Inference.
-This features improves the developer experience by removing the boilerplate, necessary until now, to declare local variables expressing the full type fo the variable.
+Java 10 includes a bunch of new features, but for most of us the most apparent feature is JEP 286: Local-Variable Type Inference This feature improves the developer experience by removing the boilerplate, necessary until now, to declare local variables expressing the full type fo the variable.

 From now on, local variables can be declared using the reserved word var